How Can Brands in China Benefit From Baidu Advertising?

 What Is Baidu Tuiguang?

-Simply put, Baidu Tuiguang is Baidu’s advertising product, which is similar to Google’s AdSense and Ads.
-It is also a pay-per-click ad platform that will allow brands and businesses to put up ads on search engine results pages and on websites that are a part of the Baidu Union.
+Simply put, Baidu Tuiguang is Baidu’s advertising product or so-called Baidu ads manager, which is similar to Google Ads and AdSense.
+It is also a pay-per-click ad platform that will allow brands and businesses to put up and bid on ads on search results pages and on websites that are a part of the Baidu Union.

-How Much Does It Cost To Advertise on Baidu?
+How Much Does It Cost To Get Started with Advertising on Baidu?

 The initial cost to get started on the platform would be around $1,500 to $3,000.
-The cost will depend greatly on where you are currently located.
-What you are going to pay for is a small fee to set up your channel and then everything else will go to advertising.
+The cost will depend greatly on where you are currently located and what is your target audience.
+What you are going to pay is a small fee to set up your channel and then everything else will go to advertising.

 Who Can Run Paid Ads on Baidu?